Lucy-Forrest-Lab/AlignMe/Running_server.md

 Matched Positions: 70.42%
 ```

-where we can see, indicated by the 'a', that the 49th residue in the mALN sequence is aligned to the 37th residue in the mELN sequence
+where we can see, indicated by the 'a', that the 49th residue in the mALN sequence is aligned to the 37th residue in the mELN sequence.

 ---